 (relationship with self, others & life itself)

-(enJOYing recreational activities, hobbies, passions, interests & natural talents for fun)
+(enJOYing recreational activities, hobbies, passions, interests & natural talents)

 BALANCING THE FOUR FUNDAMENTAL AREAS